• Skip to main content

 Trump administration dismantling the OOI system.
 Video: NPR

-The announcement comes after the Trump administration’s ongoing efforts to defund climate change mitigation strategies and scientific research – as Geographical reported earlier this year.
-Last month, the administration also announced an additional $ 1.1 billion in cuts to research covering topics such as marine wildlife, ocean currents, and fish populations.
+The recent announcements follow the Trump administration’s ongoing efforts to defund climate change mitigation strategies and scientific research – as Geographical reported earlier this year.
+Last month, the administration also announced an additional $1.1billion in cuts to research covering topics such as marine wildlife, ocean currents, and fish populations.

 Some have suspected that the move to ‘descope’ the OOI system is to appease fossil fuel companies.
 ‘Fossil fuel is heating our oceans by the zettajoule, so Trump’s corrupt fossil fuel stooges want to turn off the monitors,’ said Democrat from Rhode Island, Senator Sheldon Whitehouse.

-If the data collection instruments were to be rebuilt in the future, scientists remain concerned that the endeavour would come with challenges.
+If current efforts to save the system fall through, scientists warn that rebuilding it later could prove extremely difficult.
 ‘If we want to put [the instruments] back out again, we need people who know how to do it, and the team that knows how to do it is being dismantled along with the infrastructure program itself,’ said Professor of Marine Biogeochemistry and Oceanography at Boston College, Hilary Palevsky.

 ‘We’re potentially at risk of having a gap in our ability to regain the expertise to do things that we had sort of just figured out how to pull off.’